dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 y = | x |

-Anyway, that’s all I have to say about functions, apart from trig functions which are the subject of the next chapter.
-Hopefully you’ve seen a lot of the stuﬀ in this chapter before.
+Anyway, that's all I have to say about functions, apart from trig functions which are the subject of the next chapter.
+Hopefully you've seen a lot of the stuﬀ in this chapter before.
 Most of the material in this chapter is used over and over again in calculus, so make sure you really get on top of it all as soon as you can!